ben/writings/web-and-php-git-is-simple/simple.md

 2b67270f960563c55dd6c66495517bccc4f7fb17
 ```

-Git also keeps around a few refs for specific purposes.
+Git also keeps around a few symbolic refs for specific purposes.
 The most commonly useful one is `HEAD`, which usually points to the branch you have checked out:

 ```